golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% problem /%}

-It may happen that some of Ray on Golem's components are still up after successful completion of `ray down`.
+It may happen that some of Ray on Golem's components are still up after the successful completion of `ray down`.
 While it's usually not a problem in itself, you might wish to start with a clean slate on consecutive `ray up` runs.

 {% solution %}